Looking for a specific post? Checkout the Blog Index.

 In order to be in peace with others and ourselves, we need to think before letting our instincts take control.
 Opinions are extremely important as they led to decisions.
 Therefore pay extreme attention to their origins.

-When working in a team, decisions and agreements happen all the time.
+When working in a team, decisions and agreements are taken all the time.

 Similarly to opinions when you do not have any preferences, it is ok to not decide.
 If you feel uncomfortable letting others take decisions for you, think of it as if you were “delegating the decision to someone else” instead of “letting someone decide for you”.